 Click here to register and find out more

 The Balloon Rally is traditionally held on the campus of Western Illinois University's Vince Grady Field.
 Balloonists come to Macomb to blow off a little hot air and display their magnificent balloons both in flights and during the balloon glow.
 Plenty of food is available for everyone.
 Handicap accessible.
 Come out and have a great time!

-Celebrate all things Western Illinois University during the Leatherneck's annual Homecoming celebration in Macomb.
-The week leading up to the big day features competitions and activities including Scavenger Hunts, Annual Rocky's Boat Regatta, Variety Shows, Painting of the Paws, Paint the Town and the eventful Yell Like Hell contest.
+WIU's Homecoming celebration has been a century long annual event and the week leading up to the big day features competitions and activities including Scavenger Hunts, Annual Rocky's Boat Regatta, Variety Shows, Painting of the Paws, Paint the Town and the eventful Yell Like Hell contest.

 Saturday's Homecoming Day itself spotlights the annual W.I.U.
 Homecoming Parade, which showcases marching bands, floats, and other regional attractions, as it winds it's way through Macomb's historic downtown square on it's way to the university campus.
 The day caps off with the traditional Homecoming Football Game in which the W.I.U.
 Fighting Leathernecks display their true gridiron grit.